 - What do I do next?

-Here are a couple of ideas to get on par with your competitors without breaking the bank.
+Here are a couple of ideas to get on par with your competitors that are also marketing on Instagram without breaking the bank.

 Use free stock images

 Problem: Most popular posts on Instagram tend to be high-quality images containing attention-grabbing elements like nature, portrait photos, selfies, and memes.
 But how can you post images you don’t already have?
-You’re a small startup, and you don’t want to spend a fortune hiring a photographer and camera crew just for your social media marketing campaign.
+You’re a small startup, and you don’t want to spend a fortune hiring a photographer and camera crew just to fulfil your Instagram marketing strategy.

 Solution: Using free stock images from sites like Pexels and Unsplash gives you a lot of freedom and flexibility.
-Tracking down beautiful, relevant imagery with free license to use can help your Instagram marketing efforts immensely.
+Tracking down beautiful, relevant imagery with a free license to use can help your efforts of marketing with Instagram immensely.

-Bonus: Video can take your social media marketing game to the next level too.
-Free stock footage sites like Cover.co offer a diverse range of footage for you to use in your next Instagram video post.
-Hello drone shots of stunning coastlines!
+Bonus: Videos can take your social media marketing game to the next level too.
+Free stock footage sites like Cover.co offer a diverse range of footage for you to use in your next video post when you market on Instagram.
+Hello, drone shots of stunning coastlines!

 Content is only as good as the reach it has on social media.
 You may have made a post that is inspirational and full of wisdom, but if nobody sees it because it only reached the 200 people you normally engage with, then you’ve just wasted your time.
 That is why encouraging your followers to share content related to your brand is totally free, and it’s a good reason to engage with your audience.

-Let’s take a look at TravelWanderlust.co, a community of casual, seasoned and aspiring travellers.
+Let’s take a look at TravelWanderlust, a community of casual, seasoned and aspiring travellers.
 The travel blog features not just content that they created but encourages submissions from other travellers to share their stories.
 They also post inspiring podcasts and have guests share their travel journeys.
-This crowd-sourcing of free user-generated content helps keep content fresh, relevant, and builds a loyal following that is encouraged to share.
+This crowd-sourcing of free user-generated content helps to keep content fresh, relevant and builds a loyal following that is encouraged to share.

 Include Relevant Hashtags

-Hashtags are a quick and easy way to expand your reach on Instagram.
+Hashtags are a quick and easy way to expand your reach when you are marketing with Instagram.
 After all, the more people who follow you, the better your chances of growing your business.
 However, it’s not just about posting a picture and typing in a few hashtags anymore.
 It’s important to include relevant hashtags for social media marketing that let users find you easily, but don’t make your caption too long either.

 The more general hashtags like #beach #sun #travel will cast your post out into a crowd of millions of other posts that have the same hashtags.
 Yes, you’ve just increased your post’s chance of getting more views, but the opposite effect is getting lost in the crowd.
 Having more specific hashtags, similar to long-tail keywords, can help you target your audience more accurately.
 That being said, it’s better to have an Instagram post with one hashtag than none at all.

 A good Instagram caption can make your post stand out, especially when many people are swiping fast and not looking at captions in-depth.
-A short, catchy and powerful caption that adds more intrigue to the photo gives you an edge.
-It is written with a perspective or tone that isn’t quite found in the photo itself.
+A short, catchy, and powerful caption that adds more intrigue to the photo gives you an edge because it is written with a perspective or tone that isn’t quite found in the photo itself.

 Although, recently, Instagram captions have been getting longer and adding more valuable information for consumers.
-The average number of characters for Instagram captions have doubled over the past 5 years.
+The average number of characters for Instagram captions has doubled over the past 5 years.

 Not only should you pay mind to how long your posts are, but what it is you’re saying.
 It’s safe to mix it up a bit on your Instagram feed, just like work and play.
 Have some longer posts added amongst the shorter ones with snappy and quick copy meant for aesthetics.

 With so many features on Instagram, it can sometimes be overwhelming.
-Which features should you be using, and when?
-Experimenting with these features is a great way to discover what works best for your Instagram marketing.
+Which features should you be using for your Instagram marketing strategy, and when?
+Experimenting with these features is a great way to discover what works best as you market on Instagram.

-There are four specific features I always recommend experimenting with to get the most out of your Instagram marketing.
+There are four specific features I always recommend experimenting with to get the most out of your Instagram marketing strategy.

 The Action Button allows users to book a table, call for an appointment, or purchase tickets, all without leaving Instagram.
 However, despite the fact that many of your followers have a business profile, you may be ignoring it.
 Give it a go!

-Instagram Live is one of the most powerful Instagram features that allows one to engage with viewers, giving them a glimpse of events in real-time, right from the very start.
-It enables instant reaction and response and is a powerful tool for effective communication whilst making your brand the talk of the town.
-You can make announcements and give live Q&A. This personal approach humanises your brand and builds trust amongst your followers.
+Instagram Live is one of the most powerful Instagram features that allows one to engage with viewers, giving them a glimpse of events in real time.
+Using this function to market your brand on Instagram enables instant reaction and response.
+It is also a powerful tool for effective communication whilst making your brand the talk of the town.
+You can make announcements and give live Q&As, and this personal approach humanises your brand and builds trust amongst your followers.